Updated: May, 2018

 Q: Will all students receive a laptop?

-A: All students in Grades 9-12 receive a district-issued laptop – a Chromebook – at the start of the 2017-18 school year, and all students in Grades 7-8 receive a laptop at the start of the 2018-19 school year.
+A: All students in Grades 7-12 receive a district-issued laptop – a Chromebook – as of the start of the 2018-19 school year.

 Q: When will Chromebooks be issued?

-A: For the 2017-18 school year, Chromebooks will be issued within the first few days of the school year during the school day.
+A: Each school year, student Chromebooks will be issued within the first few days of the school year during the school day.
+Students who already have a 1:1 Chromebook can retain possession of that device through the summer.

 Q: Can I opt out of my child receiving a laptop?